intelops/website/content/english/blog/how-to-instrument-Nextjs-frontend-application-using-openTelemetry-and-SigNoz/index.md

 ---
 date: 2023-05-05
-title: Next.js Instrumentation - Tracing and Monitoring with OpenTelemetry and Signoz
+title: Next.js web application instrumentation for distributed tracing with OpenTelemetry
 description: How to Monitor a Next.js application using OpenTelemetry and Signoz
 image: images/blog/instrument-nextjs-openTelemetry/instrumenting.png